 Attract user-base from scratch

 Virtue Poker will obviously have big advantages over existing online poker sites, but it is also extremely difficult to attract users to a new platform.
-Virtue poker will try to enter the market by launching live streamed tournaments on their platform, hyped by the attendance of well-known poker players.
-And also by using 3M VVPs to incentivize poker players to join the platform.
+Virtue poker will try to penetrate the market by launching live-streamed tournaments on their platform, hyped by the attendance of well-known poker players (Advisors of Virtue Poker).
+And also by using VVPs to incentivize poker players to join the platform.

 CryptoPotato ICO Evaluation – result

-Team & Advisory board: Broad experience and knowledge in necessary fields (Blockchain and crypto, high level igaming legal consultation, sponsored by world class poker players).
-Score 9 IF 5 WA 1.72
+Team & Advisory board: Broad experience and knowledge in necessary fields (Blockchain and crypto, high-level igaming legal consultation, sponsored by world-class poker players).
+Score 9

 Project potential: Exponential growth potential, the online poker industry today is evaluated at 2.5B USD.
-Score 9 IF 3 WA 1.29
+Attract a user base from scratch is a huge challenge.
+Score 8

-Whitepaper: The tech and user flow of Virtual poker platform is explained well.
-Score 9 IF 1 WA 0.43
+Whitepaper: The tech and user flow of the Virtual poker platform is explained well.
+Score 9